 The wonderfully fresh air breathes life back into your tired lungs.
 The only sound to be heard is that of the wind gently rustling the leaves on the trees.
-A farmer loads his trailer full of fruit as his faithful dog sits panting under the shade of an apple tree.
-The noon bells toll in the nearby church of Saint Nicholas.
+The noon bells toll in the nearby church of Sveti Miklavža (Saint Nicholas).
 And the view across the valley is one of rich colours interspersed with small villages where church spires stand proud above the farmhouses.
 And to think it’s just 25kms from the city centre.

 The Blueberry Trail

 The Blueberry trail is primarily a hiking track that winds through the beautiful Besnica Valley.
-The start of the trail is just a few kilometres from the city centre, and makes an ideal afternoon or full day out not only for small groups or individuals, but for the entire family.
-The hike is not very demanding, so will make an easy day out for the children who can get to experience the wonders of nature while embarking on an adventure through the fairy tale beauty of these forests.
+As the start of the trail is just a 20-minute drive from the city centre, it makes an ideal day out not only for small groups or individuals, but for the entire family.
+The hike is not very demanding, so will make an easy day out for children, who can get to experience the wonders of nature while embarking on an adventure through the fairy-tale beauty of these forests.

 The trail is well maintained and also signposted.
 To hike the entire length on foot will take around 4 hours one way.
 You will either have to walk back, or arrange transport from Janče.